mouse-org/virtual-emoti-con/README.md

 Everything below is for the dyanmic version of the site, this version is a new static version of the site with just html files.

+The static version lives in the /docs folder

 GitHub Pages made me choose a Jeckyll theme even though we're not using Jeckyll.

 ---